 Examines the nature of scientific knowledge and practice in both the natural and social sciences, with specific attention to the logic of scientific discovery and the nature of observation and theory.
 Also investigates the dimensions and meaning of objectivity and the significance of value assumptions, practical politics, and economic concerns in scientific investigation.

 3304 Logic (3-3-0)

+Prerequisite: ENG 1302.

 An advanced skills class that develops the mind's flexibility and endurance.
 The course practices identifying informal fallacies and evaluating written arguments.
 The primary emphasis is on formal logic, including propositions, syllogisms, and probable inference.
 (PHIL 2303)

 3305 Contemporary Philosophy (3-3-0)

 Prerequisite: 3 hours of philosophy.

 A survey of recent philosophic schools and movements from Nietzsche to the deconstructionists.
 Emphasis on phenomenological and existential philosophies.

+3315 Philosophy of Psychology (3-3-0)

+Prerequisite: ENG 1302.